 In WandaVision, Park reprises his role of FBI agent Jimmy Woo from Ant-Man and the follow-up, Ant-Man and the Wasp.
+(So if you're watching all the Marvel movies in order, you're going to have to wait a while to get to Randall.)
 He's working a missing person case and is one of the first to realize that something isn't right.
 In fact, an entire town is missing.

 "It's this real puzzle that he and Monica Rambeau (Teyonah Parris) and Darcy Lewis (Kat Dennings) attempt to solve," Park says.
 "Within this world is essentially this idyllic sitcom life that changes from various eras of sitcom, and in that world is Wanda and Vision, and basically Jimmy Woo and the team are trying to figure out what's going on."

 It's a big problem to solve, for sure.
 But that sort of downplays the importance of Jimmy Woo and everything else that's going on outside of Westview, N.J.
 Without spoiling things, it's safe to say that the side of the show that includes Woo and the aforementioned Rambeau and Lewis is as important as the side with Wanda and Vision.
 Perhaps even more so, because it provides a sort of grounding that the sitcom-esque parts with Wanda and Vision that dominated the first three episodes did not.
 Wanda, we learn easily enough, is clearly at the center of it.
 She's always been one of the more powerful members of The Avengers, and the loss of Vision in Infinity War almost certainly is what's fueling the pain, which she's masking with some sort of alternate reality.